 How to share

-Update results to an internal team wiki page (in Atlassian Confluence, for example) to keep your organization involved.
+To keep your organization involved, update results to an internal team wiki page (in Atlassian Confluence, for example).
 Create a centralized, public source for all test results.
 Link to and share the wiki in internal emails so stakeholders beyond your testing team know where to find it.

 Try sending out a "which test won" poll by email to generate interest and engagement with data-driven testing in the rest of your organization.